MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-service-principal.md

 # Azure SDK for Go authentication with a service principal

-In this tutorial, you'll use the Azure SDK for Go to authenticate to Azure with an Azure service principal using either a secret or a certificate.
+In this tutorial, you use the Azure SDK for Go to authenticate to Azure with an Azure service principal using either a secret or a certificate.

 Azure service principals define the access policy and permissions in a Microsoft Entra tenant, enabling core features such as authentication during sign-on and authorization during resource access.
 They remove the need to use personal accounts to access Azure resources.
-For example, you can assign a service prinicipal the exact permissions needed for your app and develop against those permissions, rather than using a personal account, which may have more privileges in your tenant than the app requires.
-You can also use service principals for apps that are hosted on-premisis that need to use Azure resources.
+You can assign a service principal the exact permissions needed for your app and develop against those permissions, rather than using a personal account, which might have more privileges in your tenant than the app requires.
+You can also use service principals for apps that are hosted on-premise that need to use Azure resources.
 The Azure SDK for Go [Azure Identity](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/azidentity) module provides a convenient way to authenticate to Azure with a service principal using environment variables, and a secret or a certificate.

 Follow this tutorial to create and authenticate with the Azure SDK for Go using a service principal.